What kind of players is Cincy SC looking for?

-No, but we strongly encourage you to attend the first day and as many days as possible to ensure proper placement.
+No, but we strongly encourage new players to attend the first day and as many days as possible to ensure proper placement.
 We schedule our tryouts to try to provide flexibility for players.
 We’ll also have supplemental tryouts shortly after our regular tryouts, if we still have spots available.

 Can I check out the club before tryouts?

-Absolutely.
+Yes.
 Parents and players are welcome to watch games (all our calendars are public and linked on our Teams pages).
-Players from outside the club are sometimes invited to attend a training session before tryouts, depending on the age group and timing of the request.
-If you would like to arrange to join a training session with the appropriate age group, please register for tryouts first and then reply to the welcome email.
+Players from outside the club are sometimes invited to attend a training session, but that depends on the age group and timing of the request.
+If you would like to request to join a training session before tryouts, please register for tryouts first and then reply to the welcome email.